JimDesu/basis-lang/spec.md

 | Lambda captures | Construction frame's scope (once) | Declared on the capture-list entry |

-### 8.8 Lambda Non-Inheritance of `D`'s Implicit Context Parameters
+### 8.8 Lambdas Do Not Inherit the Defining Command's Implicit Context Parameters

-A lambda's body may *not* reference `D`'s implicit context parameters by free name.
-The lambda's body sees only its own parameters, its capture list, and language-visible names; `D`'s implicit context parameters are not in scope.
+The **defining command** is the command whose body lexically contains the lambda's construction.
+A lambda's body may *not* reference the defining command's implicit context parameters (&sect;3.6) by free name: the body sees only its own parameters, its capture list, and language-visible names &mdash; the defining command's implicit parameters, like the rest of its bindings, are outside that set.

 The user resolves by **explicitly capturing** the implicit context parameter at the lambda's construction site; the free-name diagnostic shows that spelling.
-If `D` declares `Logger logger` as an implicit context parameter, a lambda within `D` that wants to use `logger` writes `:<args / Logger logger>{body}` &mdash; capturing `logger` as a READ capture.
-The capture list is then explicit about which of `D`'s state the lambda uses, consistent with the lambda discipline of explicit captures only.
+If the defining command declares `Logger logger` as an implicit context parameter, a lambda constructed within it that wants to use `logger` writes `:<args / Logger logger>{body}` &mdash; capturing `logger` as a READ capture.
+The capture list is then explicit about which of the defining command's state the lambda uses, consistent with the lambda discipline of explicit captures only.

 ## 9. Concepts, Witnesses, and Dispatch